Body psychotherapy is a therapeutic method that addresses resiliency and emotional self-regulation at its core.

 Because the right-brain works continually behind the scenes (i.e. non-consciously) to regulate our moods and behaviours, it ultimately determines the quality of life.

 For the most part, traditional forms of counseling underestimate the transformative power of the right-brain.
 This is the reason why mind-body therapy, with its focus on right-brain processes, can offer holistic, quality of life improvements that are unattainable by traditional psychotherapy.

-An added benefit of mind-body psychotherapy--if what neuroscience suggests is correct and what our clinical work is showing--is that it will reinvigorate the autoimmune system.
-This may provide hope to such stubborn ailments as allergies, arthritis, asthma and relatedly, conditions such as digestive disorders, insomnia, PMS and menopause symptoms, hormonal imbalances, chronic headaches, cardiovascular disorders and high or low blood pressure.
+An added benefit of mind-body psychotherapy is that it reinvigorates the autoimmune system.
+This may provide hope to such stubborn ailments as rampant allergies, arthritis, asthma and relatedly, conditions such as digestive disorders, insomnia, PMS and menopause symptoms, hormonal imbalances, chronic headaches, cardiovascular disorders and high or low blood pressure.